iamycy/iamycy.github.io/_posts/2025-04-26-differentiable-tdf-ii.md

 4. Compute the gradients of the input and filter coefficients using the equations above.
 Note that although \\(\frac{\partial \mathcal{L}}{\partial \mathbf{z}[n]}\\) is a sequence of vectors, since the higher-order states in DF-II are just time-delayed versions of the first state (\\(v_M[n] = v_{M-1}[n-1] = \cdots = v_1[n-M+1]\\)), we can just store \\(\frac{\partial \mathcal{L}}{\partial z_1[n]}\\) for gradient computation, reducing the memory usage by a factor of \\(M\\).

 ## Final thoughts
-The procedure above can be applied to derive the gradients DF-II filter as well.
+The procedure above can be applied to derive the gradients of the DF-II filter as well.
-The resulting algorithm is identical but the roles of TDF-II and DF-II are swapped.
+The resulting algorithm is identical, but the roles of TDF-II and DF-II are swapped.
-Personally I found using state-space formulation is much easier, straightforward, and elegant than the [derivation I did in 2024](/publications/2024-9-3-diffapf) to calculate the gradients of time-varying all-pole filters, which is basically the same problem.
+Personally, I found using a state-space formulation much easier, straightforward, and elegant than the [derivation I did in 2024](/publications/2024-9-3-diffapf) to calculate the gradients of time-varying all-pole filters, which is basically the same problem.
-(Man, I was basically bruteforcing it...)
+(Man, I was basically brute-forcing it...)
-Applying the method to TDF-I is straightfowrad, just set \\(\\mathbf{B}[n] = 0\\).
+Applying the method to TDF-I is straightforward, just set \\(\\mathbf{B}[n] = 0\\).

-Interestingly, since the backpropagation of TDF-II is a DF-II filter, which means it's less numerically stable than TDF-II; in contrast, the backpropagation of DF-II is a TDF-II filter and is more stable.
+Interestingly, since the backpropagation of TDF-II is a DF-II filter, it's less numerically stable than TDF-II; in contrast, the backpropagation of DF-II is a TDF-II filter and is more stable.
-We'll always have this trade-off, so is it really necessary to have TDF-II if we want differentiability?
+We'll always have this trade-off, so is TDF-II necessary if we want differentiability?
-Probably yes, since besides backpropagation, the gradients can also be computed using **forward-mode** automatic differentiation, which basically computes the Jacobian from an opposite direction.
+Probably yes, since besides backpropagation, the gradients can also be computed using **forward-mode** automatic differentiation, which computes the Jacobian in the opposite direction.
 In this way, the forwarded gradients are computed in the same way as the filter's forward pass, and the math is much easier to show than the backpropagation I wrote above.
 (Should realise earlier...)
-Also, in the time-varying case and \\(M > 1\\), none of the two forms guarantee BIBO stability.
+Also, in the time-varying case and \\(M > 1\\), neither of the two forms guarantees BIBO stability.
-This is a another interesting topic but let's just leave it for now.
+This is another interesting topic, but let's just leave it for now.
-I hope this post is useful for those who are interested in differentiable IIR filters.
+I hope this post is helpful for those who are interested in differentiable IIR filters.

 ## Notes